To assist with planning and logistics, here are my preferences:

 I have a strong preference for a lavalier microphone and a presentation clicker for slides but am OK with a regular microphone.

 If possible, it would be nice to have room temperature water available on stage.

-Tristan Louis is a serial entrepreneur and former global CIO, who’s co-founded and succesfully exited 5 companies.
+Tristan Louis is a repeat entrepreneur and former global CIO, who’s co-founded and successfully exited 5 companies.
 He currently serves as the president and CEO of Casebook PBC, the leader in SaaS software for social services.